The Best Shaman Spec in Dragonflight

 If you’re looking for a class in World of Warcraft that offers plenty of variety, you’ll love playing as a Shaman.
-The Shaman class offers two unique DPS specs and one healing spec, making them one of the best multi-spec classes in the game.
+The Shaman class offers two unique DPS specs and one Healing spec, making them one of the best multi-spec classes in the game.

-Above all else, the best spec to pick is the one that you have the most fun playing.
+Above all else, the best specialization to pick is the one that you have the most fun playing.
 It’s all well and good making an Enhancement Shaman because it’s the most viable in PVP, for example, but if you don’t enjoy playing it then you’ll lose interest.

 Best Shaman Specialization for Solo Leveling